-The year is 2010.
-Your C-suite asks you, an expert marketer, and your team to develop a “digital transformation strategy” that can help take your marketing (and metrics) to the next level — and fast.
+It’s 2010.
+Your C-suite asks you, an expert marketer, and your team to develop a “digital transformation strategy” that can help take your marketing to the next level (and fast).

 You nod and say, “On it.”
 (Or something similarly reassuring).

-Maybe you decide the best way amplify your marketing and business strategy, improve operational efficiency, and, in turn, transform digitally is to audit your martech stack — a great place to start.
+Maybe you decide the best way amplify your marketing and business strategy, improve operational efficiency, and, in turn, transform digitally is to audit your martech stack.

-Specifically, you decide you need a better customer database.
-Since this is 2010 — the relative dawn of the Digital Age and essentially an era with limited martech options — you research CRMs.
+After review, you decide you need a better customer database.
+Since it’s 2010 — the relative dawn of the Digital Age and an era with limited martech options — you research CRMs.

-Eventually, you and your colleagues build the case for the CRM of choice, gradually fine-tune your presentation for leadership, and, ultimately, pitch your digital transformation “initiative” to them.
+You and your colleagues build the case for the CRM of choice, fine-tune your presentation for leadership, and, ultimately, pitch your digital transformation “initiative” to them.

-(In other words, you share the features, reviews, and pricing info associated with the software).
+(In other words, you share features, reviews, and pricing info associated with the software).

-In this situation, you could’ve been praised for providing such a solution, in both senses of the word, for your organization.
-Further digital innovations (i.e., better-informed marketing activities and sales follow-ups) would surely follow the onboarding of this tool.
-Maybe even a promotion is in the cards.
+In this situation, you likely would’ve been praised for providing such a solution, in both senses of the word, for your organization.
+Further digital innovations (i.e., better-informed marketing activities and sales follow-ups) would surely follow.
+(Maybe even a promotion.)

-And corporate becomes convinced the software is the magic bullet the brand has been waiting for.
+And corporate becomes convinced the software is the magic bullet it’s badly needed.

-Fast forward a decade (the “Post-Digital Era,” if you will), and it’s laughable to think digital transformation was perceived by countless company leaders, top marketing minds, and other business pros as essentially bringing in martech for the sake of doing so and hoping for the best.
+Fast forward a decade (the “Post-Digital Era,” if you will), and it’s laughable to think digital transformation was perceived by countless company leaders and top marketing minds as essentially bringing in martech for the sake of doing so and hoping for the best.

-Driving digital transformation — truly successful and scalable transformation — is far more complex and nuanced than simply identifying digital technology and throwing it into the marketing mix.
+Driving digital transformation — truly successful, scalable transformation — is far more complex and nuanced than simply adding a new digital technology into the marketing mix.

 Ask 100 marketing executives for their digital transformation definition, and you’ll likely get 100 different answers.
-That’s because, by nature, digital transformation is a fluid, ever-changing concept.
+That’s because, by nature, digital transformation is a fluid concept.

-As business consultant Ian Patterson stated, more often than not, those who offer their own distinct explanations “either fail miserably with their [digital transformation] definition or just confuse people even more,” given everyone has their own unique take on the increasingly popular business practice.
+As business consultant Ian Patterson stated, more often than not, those who offer their own distinct explanations “either fail miserably with their [digital transformation] definition or just confuse people even more,” given everyone has their own unique take on the practice.

 Notice a trend?
 The beating heart (and desired result) of all digital transformation strategies — from the early digital age to today — remains essentially the same for all brands: